helsingborg-stad/s3-local-index/README.md

 - **Multisite Support**: Full support for WordPress multisite networks

 ## Index maintanaince
 The plugin will maintain the index when files are deleted and uploaded to reflect the changes.
 This functionality is designed using WordPress standard hooks.
 This plugin requires that you manage files "the right way", not registering files in WordPress will cause not_found errors.
+Although you may lessen the issue by running the create command often (this reflects everyting in the bucket).

 The flowing file changes will be captured:
 - When a image file is resized.